What Do Oregon’s Laws Really Say About Psychedelic Drugs?

-There’s a strong trend in Europe and North America towards the legalization of psilocybin for medical use.
+There’s a strong trend in Europe and North America toward legalizing psilocybin for medical use.
 This is because research on psilocybin has expanded, and there is increasing evidence favoring its therapeutic use.

 Further research suggests psilocybin can boost problem-solving skills and creativity, and it may be effective for treating existential anxiety in terminally-ill patients, addiction and substance abuse disorders, post-traumatic stress disorder, and more.

 Is LSD Legal in Oregon?

 LSD (lysergic acid diethylamide) is illegal almost everywhere.
 However, in Oregon, personal use of the substance is decriminalized.